EdPutans/intro-to-npm-readme-london-web-091718/README.md

 ## Setting Up Node Package Manager

-Before we continue, let's make sure you're environment is all set to work with npm.
+Before we continue, let's make sure your environment is all set to work with npm.

 npm is automatically installed along with _Node.js_, which should already be